 However, note that there are other Amex cards — namely The Blue Business® Plus Credit Card from American Express — that earn more points on all purchases no matter the cost.
 In the case of the Amex Blue Business Plus card, you earn 2x points on all purchases up to $50,000 per year (then 1x).

 With that in mind, we value this benefit at $50.
 While the elevated earning ratio for large purchases is nice to have, we recommend using another business credit card for most large purchases.
 In the end, a card that earns bonus points in specific categories or more points on all purchases will give you a better return on your business expenses, such as the American Express® Business Gold Card.

-Hot Tip: Interested in how this card stacks up against the standard Platinum Card® from American Express?
-This review pits these two cards head to head: The Amex Business Platinum Card vs. The Amex Platinum Card.
+Hot Tip: Interested in how this card stacks up against The Platinum Card® from American Express?
+This review pits these 2 cards head to head: The Amex Business Platinum Card vs. The Amex Platinum Card.